keyurbitw/dns-over-tls/README.md

-# dns-over-tls
+# DNS-Over-TLS (DOT)
-Sample python code to implement DNS over TLS
+A python code which implements DOT.